avichai321/gradle-hello-world/README.md

     3. Check jar file version and run java - check the results

  # Other branches with Tasks
+* in every branch i used diffrent style of version that can all of them will up to docker hub, each style is writed next to the task explanation
+ - task3 - build project and Docker image upload and run container (1.0.0)
- - task4 - the bonus Multistage Docker
+ - task4 - the bonus Multistage Docker (1.1.0)
- - task3 - test-use-gradle-only - build project and Docker image with Gradle
+ - task3 - test-use-gradle-only - build project and Docker image upload and run container all with Gradle (2.0.0)
+ - task4 - gradle-func-update-ver - the update version operation happen every build and we have multistage docker